gazebosim/gz-cmake/Migration.md

    The change deprecates the HIDDEN_SYMBOLS_BY_DEFAULT flag that can be removed.

+1. **Breaking**: the documentation generation and the "doc" target generation are now disabled by default.
+To enable the generation of the doc target (it is added to the ALL target so running by default when calling the Gazebo build) use `-DBUILD_DOCS=ON` at configuring time.

 1. **Deprecated**: `GzPython.cmake`
     **Replacement**: Use `find_package(Python3)` to find Python3 and the `Python3_EXECUTABLE` variable instead of `PYTHON_EXECUTABLE`.